evonnec/applicant_employee_match/README.md

 # Applicant - Employee Match App and Algorithm

-## The Company Tech Interview - Context
+## The Company Tech Matching App - Context

 The Company's main product, the retention prediction, provides to our clients the likelihood of an applicant being retained for the different jobs they apply to.